AndriusT/personal-website/content/publication/chameleon-screening-depends-on-the-shape-and-structure-of-nfw-halos/index.md

   chameleon acceleration due to halo triaxiality.
 We focus on the parameter space regions that are still allowed by the observational constraints.
-We find that given our dataset, the largest allowed value for the chameleon-to-NFW acceleration ratio at the virial radius is ∼$10^{−7}$.
+We find that given our dataset, the largest allowed value for the chameleon-to-NFW acceleration ratio at the virial radius is $\sim 10^{−7}$.
 This result strongly indicates that the chameleon models that are still allowed by the observational constraints would not lead to any measurable effects on galaxy cluster scales.
 Nonetheless, we also find that there is a direct relationship between the NFW potential and the chameleon-to-NFW acceleration ratio at the